idaholab/Deep-Lynx-Python-Package/docs/DefaultApi.md

 Timeseries Node Query

 This is an endpoint that accepts a GraphQL query and returns the results of that query.
-Primarily used for working with time sereis data on nodes.
+Primarily used for working with time series data on nodes.

 ### Example
 ```python